CoderSales/CoderSales/README.md

 Here are some ideas to get you started:

-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 - 😄 Pronouns: ...
+- 🤔 I’m looking for help with building my career in tech and contributing to open source
+- 💬 Ask me about simple websites and simple data analysis

 -->